 hen it comes to planning a comfortable retirement it might feel like there’s a lot of guesswork involved.
 There are many unknowns involved like ‘how long will my retirement last’ or ‘how much will I need to save?’ and ‘what is a good pension amount’.

+What is a good pension income amount?
 The truth is, the experts can’t agree on what constitutes a ‘good retirement income’.
 Estimates vary between £10,200 and £40,000 per year.
 What they can agree on is that the UK state pension isn’t enough to provide an acceptable living standard in retirement as a comfortable retirement income.

 So if even the experts can’t agree, how do you decide what is a good retirement income and pension amount?